17SABT71M3/bank_deposit_slip/README.md

 >- Use At your Own Risk/Good Discretion
 >
 ><br>Please download the original fill-in pdf form from concerned bank's websites.
-><br> The script can only automate the process of filling the slips which are in pdf documents.
+><br> The script can only automate the process of filling the slips which are pdf documents.

 ### Instructions--